 You probably want to spend every moment with your puppy, but that can give you problems if you ever hope to leave your puppy home alone.
-Dogs are intensely social, and your puppy has spent his life so far in the constant company of his mom and littermates.
+Dogs are intensely social, and your puppy has spent their life so far in the constant company of their mom and littermates.
 Being alone won’t come naturally.
 Allow your puppy to adjust gradually by starting alone-time training right away.

 General alone-time guidelines:

-- Walk and/or play with your puppy before leaving him alone.
-Make sure he has gone potty just before you leave.
+- Walk and/or play with your puppy before leaving them alone.
+Make sure they have gone potty just before you leave.

-- Arrange for your puppy to get bathroom breaks every half hour to begin with, then once an hour until he’s accident-free.
+- Arrange for your puppy to get bathroom breaks every half hour to begin with, then once an hour until they’re accident-free.

 - Provide plenty of puppy-friendly toys, puzzles, brainteasers, and other alone-time activities.

-- Feed your puppy all his meals using food-dispensing toys like KONG®
+- Feed your puppy all their meals using food-dispensing toys like KONG®

 - Use a matrix (peanut butter, cream cheese, canned food, baby food) to hold the smaller bits in.